emacs-citar/citar/README.md

 ## Configuration

-Since all of the command logic resides in bibtex-completion, that is where to look for different configuration options.
+Since all of the command logic resides in bibtex-completion, that is where to look for different [configuration options][bt-config].

 The only thing, however, that you _must_ configure is where to find your bib file(s).